-The real-world experiments are conducted using a self-built F1TENTH vehicle.
+\revkeep{The real-world experiments are conducted using a self-built F1TENTH vehicle.
 For mapping and localization, the vehicle utilizes the Cartographer ROS framework~\cite{hess2016real}.
 Communication between the server and onboard computer is managed via the Message Queuing Telemetry Transport (MQTT) protocol.
-The F1TENTH vehicle uses the pure pursuit controller proposed in~\cite{weng2024aggressive} to track trajectories.
-The RSTP method can plan sufficiently safe trajectories in the $SS$ as shown in Fig.~\ref{fig:static_exp}.
+The F1TENTH vehicle uses the pure pursuit controller proposed in~\cite{weng2024aggressive} to track trajectories.}{Real-world tests use a self-built F1TENTH vehicle with Cartographer localization~\cite{hess2016real}, MQTT communication, and pure-pursuit tracking~\cite{weng2024aggressive}.}

-The effectiveness of the model composition for safety is first validated through trajectory planning in the real world.
-Fig.~\ref{fig:real_v} clearly shows the difference in velocities between the composed model and the individual models.
-The trajectory generated by the DyM1 alone results in a collision with a static obstacle.
-However, when composing the StM with the DyM1, the StM steers the planned trajectory of DyM1, effectively avoiding collisions with static obstacles.
-This generalization capability is clearly evident from the decision to decelerate, as marked in Fig.~\ref{fig:real_v}. \mao{Fig.~\ref{fig:exp_compose} presents the collision-free trajectories generated by the composed models in scenes $CS_1$ and $CS_2$.
-In both scenarios, the composed models successfully produce trajectories that avoid collisions.} These experimental results demonstrate that the model composition enhances the safety of the RSTP method for real-world applications.
+\revkeep{As shown in Fig.~\ref{fig:exp_all}, the proposed RSTP method \revfinal{adapts to} previously unseen dynamic environments on the real-world F1TENTH platform. \revfinal{This shows that} by composing energy-parameterized diffusion models at test time, the vehicle can adapt to new scenes without additional retraining.
+In Composed Scene 1 ($CS_1$), the ego vehicle proactively decelerates to avoid a potential collision when the dynamic obstacle enters a conflict region.
+In Composed Scene 2 ($CS_2$), the ego vehicle instead performs a detour maneuver to bypass the obstacle.
+These adaptive behaviors demonstrate that test-time diffusion composition enables stable trajectory generation under out-of-distribution dynamic scenarios.}{Fig.~\ref{fig:exp_all} shows that test-time composition generalizes to unseen dynamic scenes without retraining: the vehicle decelerates in $CS_1$ and detours in $CS_2$.}